-Six healthy, right-handed McGill students (2 females and 4 males) volunteered to participate in the experiment.
+Six healthy, right-handed McGill students (2 females and 4 males, age range 22-33) volunteered to participate in the experiment.
 Before the experiments, the informed consent of the participants was obtained in accordance with the requirements of the McGill University Policy on the Ethical Conduct of Research Involving Human Subjects.